nedaa2024/Sushi-Crush-Web-app-/README.md

-this is required components for this web app
+This is required components for this web app
+It is responsive web design
+I use "vite + react"